nvdla/doc/doc/sw/runtime_environment.rst

    :param session_handle: Session handle address obtained from :c:func:`NvDlaInitialize`
    :param device_handle: Device handle address obtained from :c:func:`NvDlaOpen`
-   :param [out] mem_handle: Memory handle updated by this function
+   :param mem_handle: [out] Memory handle updated by this function
+   :param pData: [out] If the allocation and mapping is successful, provides a virtual address through which the memory buffer can be accessed.
    :param size: Size of buffer to allocate
-   :param pData: If the allocation and mapping is successful, provides a virtual address through which the memory buffer can be accessed.
    :param heap: Implementation defined memory heap selection
    :returns: :c:type:`NvError`